ifgarces/TomaRamosUandes_android/README.md

 ## Logging

 There's not too much logging, so all of it is labelled `LOGF` (for easily accessing it with Android Studio's logcat), except Firebase-related output (see [`FirebaseMaster.kt`](./TomaRamosUandes/app/src/main/java/com/ifgarces/tomaramosuandes/networking/FirebaseMaster.kt)), which is labelled `FirebaseMaster`, just as that object's name.
 For more details about logging for this particular project, see [`Logf.kt`](./TomaRamosUandes/app/src/main/java/com/ifgarces/tomaramosuandes/utils/Logf.kt).

+## Code style

+The Kotlin code style for this project is slightly different than the default, as you can see in the files (spacing is changed).
+To load this code style in Android Studio for integration in code completion and formatting, go to *Editor > Code Style > Kotlin* in the IDE settings, and select *Import scheme...*, then select the file [`kotlin_code_style.xml`](./kotlin_code_style.xml).